 Before taking office, Rep. Duerr served as Vice President of the Northshore Schools Foundation and was a co-founder and co-chair of the Foundations’ M.I.L.K.
 Money campaign, which helps to raise money for students experiencing homelessness.
 She also had over 10 years of service on the Bothell Landmark Preservation Board, including 8 years as Chair.
 Rep. Duerr was inspired to seek appointment to the legislature after working to secure funding for I-405 bonding capacity in 2018.
 A daughter of a Taiwanese immigrant, Davina was raised in upstate New York, and then attended Syracuse University, graduating with a bachelor’s degree in architecture.
 She is the mother of two amazing young adults.
 One who attends UW and another who is a high school student.

-Davina serves as Vice Chair of the Environment & Energy Committee, Vice Chair of the Local Government Committee, and is a member of the Transportation Committee.
+Davina serves as Chair of the Local Government Committee and as a member of the Environment & Energy and Transportation Committees.
 She has served as an assistant whip since 2020.

 2022 Legislative Update